 Facilitator: Dominic Eyre, Senior Plant Health Scientist Department for Environment, Farming and Rural Affairs, United Kingdom

-Deborah is the Scientific Manager of the Vegetation-Climate Interactions (VCI) team at the UK Met Office Hadley Centre.
+Debbie Hemming Deborah is the Scientific Manager of the Vegetation-Climate Interactions (VCI) team at the UK Met Office Hadley Centre.
 She completed a PhD in Plant Science at Cambridge University in 1998 and followed this with two post-doctoral positions at the University of Ariona, USA, and the Weizmann Institute of Science, Israel, before joining the Met Office in 2024.
 She has extensive research experience conducting field, laboratory, and modelling studies to understand and quantify the responses of forest ecosystems to environmental changes.
-Her research involves the monitoring and modelling of ecosystem changes to advance understanding of climate and environmental changes and inform climate mitigation and adaptation actions.
+Her research involves the monitoring and modelling of ecosystem changes to advance understanding of climate and environmental changes and inform climate mitigation and adaptation actions. | |

-Marc has a PhD in agricultural sciences from the University of Brussels, Belgium.
+Marc Kenis Marc has a PhD in agricultural sciences from the University of Brussels, Belgium.
 He leads the Risk assessment and invasion ecology section at CABI in Switzerland.
 He has 35 years of experience in applied and environmental entomology, particularly in the field of ecology and management of invasive insects.
 This includes risk analysis, impact assessment, biological control and integrated pest management.
 He conducted field work and consultancies in more than 50 countries in Europe, Asia, Africa, North and South America.
-He presently runs horizon scanning exercises in several countries to prioritize actions against invasive plant pests and diseases.
+He presently runs horizon scanning exercises in several countries to prioritize actions against invasive plant pests and diseases. | |

+Sandra Skendži?
 Sandra is a final-year PhD candidate and research assistant at the University of Zagreb Faculty of Agriculture.
 Her research conducted within the AgroSPARC project focuses on the impact of climate change on crop production and agricultural pests, as well as adaptation and mitigation strategies to address these challenges.
 Sandra has extensive experience in managing and coordinating research projects, setting up and conducting laboratory and field experiments, and processing and analyzing research data.
 She specializes in the application of remote sensing and machine learning techniques to monitor and assess insect pest infestation stress and drought stress in cereals.
 In addition, she is experienced in teaching and mentoring students.
 Sandra holds a Master's degree in Phytomedicine and a Bachelor's degree in Plant Sciences from the University of Zagreb Faculty of Agriculture.
-She has received several awards for her significant contributions to agricultural research, including the Best Paper Award 2021 for her highly cited paper "The Impact of Climate Change on Agricultural Insect Pests" published in Insects.
+She has received several awards for her significant contributions to agricultural research, including the Best Paper Award 2021 for her highly cited paper "The Impact of Climate Change on Agricultural Insect Pests" published in Insects. | |

+Ngatoko Ngatoko Ngatoko Ta Ngatoko is the Biosecurity Service Director at the Ministry of Agriculture, Government of the Cook Islands.
+He is responsible for the operational and strategic management of the national plant protection organization (NPPO) of the Cook Islands, tasked to prevent, manage and control animal and plant pests and diseases, generally known as animal and plant quarantine.
 Ngatoko is the Southwest Pacific Regional representative to the IPPC’s Implementation and Capacity Development Committee (IC), a member of the Commission on Phytosanitary Measures (CPM) Focus Group on climate change and phytosanitary issues and was the Southwest Pacific Representative to IPPC Standards Committee from 2011 to 2015.
 With over 37 years of experience working in the Cook Islands Government, he has served in various capacities in the plant health community.
 He was the Chair of the Pacific Plant Protection Organization (PPPO), team leader for the Emergency Response Plan (ERP), Incursion and Eradication Management Plan on the outbreak of Queensland Fruit Fly (Bactrocera tryoni) and Oriental Fruit Fly (Bactrocera dorsalis) and has been involved in establishing market access and quarantine bilateral agreements between the Cook Islands and trading partners.
+Ngatoko was a member of the NPPO/IPPC/RPPO working group on the Coconut Rhinoceros Beetle (CRB) awareness programme and the Regional Sea Container Hygiene System work programme to improve container cleaning facilities and safe handling.
+He has also been involved in the Fall Armyworm Surveillance Programme and delivering the GENS ePhyto training in collaboration with PHAMA Plus and the Australian Department of Agriculture. | |

 Webinar 2: Risk assessment